SModelS/smodels-utils/combinations_refac/README.md

   * moved computeParticleContributions and computeAnalysisContributions to hiscore.py.
 Tried to simplify  computeParticleContributions
   * added predictor to Hiscore.predictor (so it can recompute stuff)
   * renamed runWalk.py -> walk.py
+  * split hiscore code into: Hiscore class (builder/hiscore.py) and hiscore tools (tools/hiscoreTools.py)

 ## Refactoring ToDo:

-  * split hiscore code into: Hiscore class (held by RandomWalker) and hiscore methods to consolidate the results
   * simplify swap particles (move it to the end of Manipulator.randomlyChangeModel)
   * simplify merge particles (?)
   * simplify computeParticleContributions (?)